Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 ### 2.1- Execute Agreement Request (Consumer)

-Initiating the agreement negotiation process begins with the consumer submitting a request to the selected Infrastructure Provider (IP).
+Initiating the agreement negotiation process begins with the consumer submitting a request to the selected Infrastructure Provider (IP) using the `consumerRequestAgreement` extrinsic:

 ![userdoc.consumer.agreement.request](assets/userdoc.consumer.agreement.request.png)